rainDelay9/lemontime/README.md

 The number of timers that can be triggered per-second in this solution is capped because of technical reasons:

 1. Each DynamoDB attribute can hold no more than 400KB of data.
-If the average entry is about 100KB long, then no more than 4000 timers can go off every second.
+If the average entry is about 100 bytes long, then no more than 4000 timers can go off every second.
-1. Lambda function concurrency has strict quotas, of ~6000 per account per second.
+1. Lambda function concurrency has strict quotas, of ~6000 per account (IIRC) per second.
 This is less of a problem, as the average post request takes much less than a second.
 (Except the first one because of cold starts)

 Since the data held in the database is conducive to sharding, one approach can be to split it between N tables, based on the modulo N of the ID.
-If we assume UUID4 are distributed evenly (fair assumption), then each shard will hold ~the same amount of timers, mitigating the first problem.
+If we assume UUID4s are distributed evenly (fair assumption), then each shard will hold ~the same amount of timers, mitigating the first problem.
 This solution also has its share of problems, as changing N might prove tricky.
 (If id=17 and N changes from 9 to 11, then the shard changes from 8 to 6) For problem 2 quotas can be increased, or sharding can be split across accounts.
+In the end, if we are looking at supporting a truly gigantic number of timers, perhaps serverless is not the way for us, or at least Lambda is not.
+(Fargate is great)

 ## TODO

 1. checks for failure
-1. write tests
 1. delete on unsuccessful second write in post
-1. add queue and write - DONE
+1. add queue and write - **DONE**
-1. add lambda to distribute (+ queue) - DONE
+1. add lambda to distribute (+ queue) - **DONE**
-1. add lambda to fire url and update db status - DONE
+1. add lambda to fire url and update db status - **DONE**
-1. fix DynamoDB permissions - DONE
+1. fix DynamoDB permissions - **DONE**
-1. fix SQS permissions - DONE
+1. fix SQS permissions - **DONE**
-1. fix SSM permissions - DONE
+1. fix SSM permissions - **DONE**
-1. implement fire time trigger - DONE
+1. implement fire time trigger - **DONE**
-1. deploy to ECS - DONE (fargate)
+1. deploy to ECS - **DONE** (fargate)
-1. ssm param with failsafe - DONE
+1. ssm param with failsafe - **DONE**
 1. Install & Deploy instructions
-1. add DynamoDB table to CDK - DONE
+1. add DynamoDB table to CDK - **DONE**
 1. fix missed timers
 1. fix fargate lambda code to normal python
-1. refactor cdk to look normal - DONE
+1. refactor cdk to look normal - **DONE**
 1. take account as parameter
+1. add support for (0,0,0), (0,0,1) timers